Geodesics and Visual boundary of Horospherical Products: Context

 \begin{propr}[Prop. $12.1.5$ in p.263 of Papadopoulos \cite{Papa}] Let $\delta\geq 0$ be a non negative number.
 Let $H$ be a proper $\delta$-hyperbolic, Busemann space.
 For every geodesic $\alpha$, the function $t\mapsto -h(\alpha(t))$ is convex. \end{propr}

-From now on, $H$ will be a proper, Gromov hyperbolic, Busemann space.
 The Busemann hypothesis implies that the height along geodesic behaves nicely.
 This means that we can drop the constant $200\delta$ from Corollary \ref{CoroGeodVertQuasiLin}.
-It is the main reason why we require our spaces to be Busemann spaces.
+It is one of the main reasons why we require our spaces to be Busemann spaces.

-\begin{propo} Let $H$ be a $\delta$-hyperbolic and Busemann space and let $V$ be a path of $H$.
+\begin{propo} Let $H$ be a $\delta$-hyperbolic and Busemann space and let $V:\mathbb{R}\to H$ be a path of $H$.
 Then $V$ is a vertical geodesic if and only if $\exists c\in\mathbb{R}$ such that $\forall t\in\mathbb{R},\ h(V(t))=t+c$. \end{propo}

 \begin{proof} Let $V$ be a vertical geodesic in $H$.
 By Property \ref{PropConvBuseFonction} we have that $t\mapsto -h(V(t))$ is convex.
 Furthermore, from Corollary \ref{CoroGeodVertQuasiLin}, we get $|h(V(t))-t|\leq 200\delta$.
 Thereby the bounded convex function $t\mapsto t-h(V(t))$ is constant.
 Then there exists a real number $c$ such that $\forall t\in\mathbb{R},\ h(V(t))=t+c$. \\We now assume that there exists a real number $c$ such that $\forall t\in\mathbb{R},\ h(V(t))=t+c$.
 Therefore, for all real numbers $t_1$ and $t_2$ we have $d\big(V(t_1),V(t_2)\big)\geq \Delta h\big(V(t_1),V(t_2)\big)=|t_1-t_2|$.
 By definition $V$ is a connected path, hence $|t_1-t_2|\geq d\big(V(t_1),V(t_2)\big)$ which implies with the previous sentence that $|t_1-t_2|=d\big(V(t_1),V(t_2)\big)$, then $V$ is a geodesic.
 Furthermore $\lim\limits_{t\rightarrow+\infty}h(V(t))=+\infty$, which implies by definition that $V$ is a vertical geodesic. \end{proof}